aersosi/npm-scss-utils/README.md

 # npm-scss-utils
-NPM package containing my SCSS utils
+NPM package for validating types of SCSS value